 The start of the war saw a strict rationing on fabric, causing dresses to shorten in length.
 Dresses of the 1930s were at mid-calf level, whereas the ’40s brought them up to the knee.
-The war too affected the top half of dresses, taking on a militant masculine form.
+The war too affected the top half of dresses, taking on the militant masculine form.

-Later in the decade, as fabric began to become readily available, woman embraced colourful patterns with contrasting trims.
-Pleats, wide A-lines and pockets were being introduced.
-After the end of the war, Christian Dior debuted a new line of clothing dubbed ‘The New Look’.
-The line took advantage of the wider source of fabrics and paid attention to women’s forms, producing tighter waists and fuller skirts.
+Later in the decade, as fabric came more readily available, woman embraced colourful patterns with contrasting trims.
+Pleats, wide A-lines and pockets were introduced.
+Christian Dior debuted a new line of clothing dubbed “The New Look”.
+The range took advantage of the wider source of fabrics and paid attention to women’s forms, producing tighter waists and fuller skirts.

 Bridal fashion in the 1940s can effectively be divided into two sections; wartime and post-war.
-Wartime rations meant that wedding dresses in the early ’40s were simple, practical, and often borrowed, or were handmade from cheap fabrics like Rayon.
-After the war, although rationing was still in place, gowns gradually became more detailed once again.
+Wartime rations meant that wedding dresses in the early ’40s were simple, practical, and often borrowed, or were handmade from cheap fabrics like rayon.
+In fact, many dresses made soon after the war were cut from the fabric of old parachutes!

 Carole Landis, 1943

 Carole Landis was an American actress nicknamed “Ping Girl” and “The Chest” due to her figure.
 In 1943 she married husband number three at wedding number four at just 24 years old.
 She and Thomas Wallace, a US army air forces captain, wed in London, wearing a gorgeous cream-coloured silk gown.
 As she was a world-famous actress, she was able to afford this luxurious fabric.

 Her dress was designed by Norman Hartnell, dressmaker for the royal family.
 The design featured a sweetheart neckline, tucked-in waist and long, pointed sleeves which were the height of fashion at the time.
 She had a string of pearls around her neck and orange blossoms in her hair; flowers made popular by Queen Victoria.